Company Vision Statement: Definition and Examples 2024

 What is a company vision?

-A company vision describes an organisation’s mission and aims for what their company will be like in the future.
-The vision includes key areas such as the purpose of the business, the company’s leadership position in the industry, the company’s market share compared to that of competitors, the culture of the business and much more.
-A company’s vision can often be a key contributory factor towards achieving significant business growth.
+A company vision describes an organisation's mission and aims for what the company will be like in the future.
+The vision includes vital areas such as the purpose of the business, the company's leadership position in the industry, the company's market share compared to that of competitors, the culture of the business and much more.
+A company's vision can often be a key contributor to achieving significant business growth.

 Why is a company vision important?

-- It helps to make sure the team is aligned and working towards the same goals
+- It helps ensure the team is aligned and working towards the same goals.

-- Alongside your personal vision, a company vision can be crucial to the running of a successful business
+- A company vision can be crucial to running a successful business.

 How do you write one?

-Whether you’re writing a company vision statement or developing one, these questions will give you a good starting point to understanding your vision as a business owner or leader:
+When developing or writing a company vision statement, these questions can serve as a helpful starting point for understanding your vision as a business leader:

-- How will you treat your stakeholders?
-(Customers, employees, suppliers, investors)
+- How do you plan to treat your stakeholders (e.g. customers, employees, suppliers, investors)

-- What are your company’s principal outlets/distribution channels, including web-based delivery?
-What principal outlets/distribution channels would you like in your company’s future?
+- What are your current and desired outlets/distribution channels, including web-based delivery?

-- What level of leadership in your industry/profession/community do you want to have?
+- What level of leadership and influence do you want your company to have in your industry/profession/community?

-- What social values are integral to your vision of the company?
+- Which cultural and social values are essential to your vision for the company's future?

-- What core values, beliefs and principles are important to you for your company’s future? (e.g. honesty, integrity, accountability)
+- What core values, beliefs and principles are necessary to you for your company's future?

-If you need help in processing all these questions and in crafting a company vision statement, your local TAB Facilitator will be able to help.
-Get in touch!
+If you need help processing all these questions and crafting a company vision statement, your local TAB Facilitator will be able to help.

 An example of a company vision statement

-Once those questions have been processed, you should be able to put together a statement that looks a bit like this:
+Once you've answered these questions, you can put together a statement that looks a bit like this:

 Our Company Vision is:

-- To be a high-quality, custom solutions provider with state-of-the-art metal fabrication technology for the metal fabrications industry.
+- To be a high-quality, custom solutions provider with state-of-the-art metal fabrication technology for the metal fabrication industry.